• Skip to primary navigation

 Data plays a crucial role in computer vision, so a few words about the datasets for stereo matching:

-• Large synthetic SceneFlow dataset that contains more than 39 thousand stereo frames in 960×540 resolution.
-Many authors used it for pretraining of stereo matching neural networks.
+- The large synthetic SceneFlow dataset contains more than 39 thousand stereo frames in 960×540 resolution.
+Many authors used it for the pretraining of stereo-matching neural networks.
 There is a detailed description of the dataset in the paper.

-• KITTI is a popular benchmark for an autonomous driving scenario.
-Data is collected from a moving vehicle, and depth is estimated by a LiDAR.
+- KITTI is a popular benchmark for an autonomous driving scenario.
+Data is collected from a moving vehicle, and a LiDAR estimates depth.

 You can see the list of its building blocks in Figure 1.